 Gram-Positive Uropathogens, Polymicrobial Urinary Tract Infection, and the Emerging Microbiota of the Urinary Tract

 The paper reviews the most common uropathogens: Staphylococcus, Enterococcus, and Streptococcus, reviews the issues around polymicrobial urinary tract infection and it’s significance for urine culture.
 It notes the potential under-reporting of fastidious organisms and atypical Gram-positives as causes of urinary tract infection.
 Finally, the authors summarize the current research literature discussing the urobiome and discuss the potential role of urogenital microbiota in UTI susceptibility.

 Ahmed Moustafa, Harinder Singh, Weizhong Li, Kelvin J. Moncera, Manolito G. Torralba, Yanbao Yu, Oriol Manuel, William Biggs, J. Craig Venter, Karen E. Nelson, Rembert Pieper, Amalio Telenti

-Published in Scientific Reports in 2018, this study, using genomic analysis from patients, found cases of infection with potential pathogens often missed during routine urine culture due to bacterial species specific growth requirements.
+This study, using genomic analysis from patients, found cases of infection with potential pathogens often missed during routine urine culture due to bacterial species specific growth requirements.
 They note that conventional microbiological methods are inadequate to identify a large diversity of microbial species that are present in urine, newer genomic testing seems to more comprehensively and quantitatively describe the urinary microbiome.

 The Urinary Microbiome and its Contribution to LUTS

-Urology and Urodynamics 2017
+Urology and Urodynamics, 2017

 Marcus J. Drake, Nicola Morris, Apostolos Apostolidis, Mohammad S. Rahnama and Julian R. Marchesi